Introduction

 }

-}For historical accuracy, denormalize at write time.
+For historical accuracy, denormalize at write time.
 An order should show the product name and price at the time of purchase, not whatever the product is called today.
-When creating an order, copy the fields that matter: productNameAtPurchase, priceAtPurchase.
-The order captures the truth of the transaction as it happened.
+Copy the relevant fields when creating the order.
+The data belongs to the order now—it's capturing a moment in time.

 The Tradeoff

 Data isolation requires more code.
-You lose database-enforced referential integrity across modules—if a product is deleted while a shipment references it, the database won't stop you.
-Your application code has to handle that.
+You lose database-enforced referential integrity across modules.
+If a product is deleted while a shipment references it, the database won't stop you—your application code has to handle that.

 Part 5: Module Communication

+Modules need to talk to each other.
+An order needs product information.
+A shipment needs to know when payment completes.
 The question isn't whether modules communicate—it's how they communicate without reintroducing the coupling we worked so hard to eliminate.

 The simplest pattern: one module calls another's API and waits for the response.